Sound Therapy and Binaural Beats

 Impact of TENG’s Binaural Beats

-Asst Prof Tay conducts experimental studies to examine cognition and the effectiveness of interventions for psychosocial well-being.
+Asst Prof Tay (left) conducts experimental studies to examine cognition and the effectiveness of interventions for psychosocial well-being.
 Experiments that assess participant psychosocial well-being are methods relevant to the current study.

 He said, “I wanted to work with The TENG Company on this study because I could see the potential of incorporating binaural beats as an adjuvant therapy for allied health professionals.”